rayyamhk/Complex.js/README.md

 ```

 #### pow(base, exponent)
-The `exponent` can be either `number` or instance of `Complex`.\
-You can find the k-th root of complex number by setting the exponent to `1 / k`.
-But you **should** know that it only returns one out of k possible solutions.
 ```javascript
 Complex.pow(z, 2); // z to the power of 2
 Complex.pow(z, 1.234); // z to the power of 1.234